sysflow-telemetry/sf-deployments/helm/README.md

 The recommended driver for minikube is VirtualBox.
 Check the [VirtualBox docs](https://www.virtualbox.org/wiki/Downloads) for installation instructions for your environment.

+> A note about Docker pull limits: If you run into an error when deploying SysFlow on minikube, check the logs to see if it's related to the Docker pull limit being reached.
+It most likely is.
+To work around this inconvenience, connect to Minikube's Docker environment (see above), log into Docker with `docker login` command, and pull the desired images manually, before installing the helm charts.
+Make sure the images pull policies are set to the default value `IfNotPresent`.

 ## Deploy SysFlow

 The SysFlow agent can be deployed in S3 (batch) or rsyslog (stream) export configurations.